Midwifery Practice in Zones of Danger

 National Cancer Institute

 Ideally, healthcare teams function on platforms designed for interspecialty cooperation and open communication among providers with diverse backgrounds and training.
 The differing scopes of practice among participating team members are recognized as essential in patient emergencies.
 The expectation is to function smoothly without hierarchical drama or competition.
-It is, however, crucial for all essential providers to take part in team training.
+It is, however, crucial for all providers to take part in team training.
 In hospitals truly dedicated to team training, patients benefit when provider egos do not compete, and the team maintains a horizontal structure.
-This can facilitate true coordination of members' talents, experience, and backgound.
+This can facilitate accurate coordination of members' talents, experience, and background.

 Tim Coooper unsplash img

 Some hospital systems understand and respect the concept.
 Others are without a clue.
-Or they don't care.
+Or they don't think that it is crucial.
 In hospital litigation, almost every inch of the medical record will be requested as potential evidence.
 Even if the hospital is not diligent with documentation of team training, the lawyers prosecuting an injury case will be.
 They will search for evidence of team training that could be related to a patient injury and will obtain it through requests for production of documents.
 The absence of team drills in vulnerable environments, like OB, will bolster a plainitff's case against the hospital and discovery efforts will be made to determine whether this lack of evidence can be developed for consideration by a jury.

 nick fewings unsplash img